DrSSengupta/Mapping_additives_in_food-products/README.md

 ##Folder: "scripts"
 - File: "additives.Rmd"
 --This file contains the R code for reproducing the upset plot in Figure 3.3.3.1-2.
+- File: "additives_in_meat.xlsx"
+--
+- File: "additives_in_meatanalogs.xlsx"

+--

 ##File: "README.md" (this file)
 -This is the metadatafile describing the contents of the project.